joemoose/dungeoneers.d20/docs/character.md

 ## Step 7: Introductions

-Introduce your character to the other players, and prepare for adventure!
+Finally, create a short description of your character, preferably a sentence or so, and introduce your character to the other players in your party.

-Good luck, dungeoneer.
+Good luck, dungeoneer!